 Listen up, entrepreneurs: the act of imparting your wisdom is incredibly valuable!
 You’ve spent years accumulating knowledge and experience, and your clients come to you for the specific expertise knocking around in your noggin.

-So when it’s time to create a top-tier, 5-figure coaching package, outsourcing the creation of some of those components may feel risky, but I guarantee it’ll save you an enormous amount of time AND bring another perspective into the mix, which is always helpful.
+So when it’s time to create a top-tier coaching program, outsourcing the creation of some of those components may feel risky, but I guarantee it’ll save you an enormous amount of time AND bring another perspective into the mix, which is always helpful.
 (Tunnel-vision can be a dangerous thing.)

 Your coaching program should be accessible and available to your clients no matter where they are in the world, via phone or laptop.